Silk Sonic: 2017–2021: Beginnings

-On March 5, 2021, "Leave the Door Open" was released as the album's first single by Aftermath Entertainment and Atlantic Records.
-"Silk Sonic Intro" was also issued on the same day, featuring the album's special guest Bootsy Collins.
-The debut single peaked atop the US Billboard Hot 100, Hot R&B/Hip-Hop Songs and New Zealand charts.
-Silk Sonic made their performance debut with "Leave the Door Open" at the 63rd Annual Grammy Awards on March 14, 2021, adopting a 70s aesthetic accompanied only by two backup singers.
-They also performed a tribute to Little Richard consisting of "Long Tall Sally" and "Good Golly, Miss Molly".
-The debut single was performed again at the 2021 iHeartRadio Music Awards, with a similar aesthetic.
+On March 5, 2021, "Leave the Door Open" (the album's first single) was released by Aftermath Entertainment and Atlantic Records.
+"Silk Sonic Intro" was also released the same day, featuring guest host Bootsy Collins.
+The single topped the US Billboard Hot 100, Hot R&B/Hip-Hop Songs and New Zealand charts.
+Silk Sonic made their performance debut with "Leave the Door Open" at the 63rd Annual Grammy Awards on March 14, 2021, with a 1970s aesthetic.
+They also performed a tribute to Little Richard of "Long Tall Sally" and "Good Golly, Miss Molly".

-After performing "Leave the Door Open" at the BET Awards 2021, they tempted fans with a new song.
-On July 28, 2021, .Paak posted a picture of a red car with the phrase "You've Been Invited To Silk Sonic's Summertime Jam This Friday" on Twitter, hinting at an impending release.
-On July 30, 2021, "Skate" was issued as the album's second single alongside an accompanying video.
-It charted moderately, reaching number 14 on the Billboard Hot 100, number four on the Hot R&B/Hip-Hop Songs and number 12 in New Zealand.
-On November 5, 2021, "Smokin out the Window" was released as the third single, a week before the album's launch.
-It peaked at number five and two on the US Billboard Hot 100 and Hot R&B/Hip-Hop Songs, respectively.
-It also peaked at number four on the New Zealand.
+After performing "Leave the Door Open" at the BET Awards 2021, they introduced a new song.
+On July 28, 2021, .Paak posted a picture of a red car with the phrase "You've Been Invited To Silk Sonic's Summertime Jam This Friday" on Twitter, hinting at an upcoming release.
+On July 30, 2021, "Skate" was released as the album's second single with a video.
+It reached number 14 on the Billboard Hot 100, number four on the Hot R&B/Hip-Hop Songs chart, and number 12 in New Zealand.
+On November 5, 2021, a week before the album's launch, "Smokin out the Window" was released as its third single.
+It peaked at numbers five and two on the US Billboard Hot 100 and Hot R&B/Hip-Hop Songs, respectively, and peaked at number four on the New Zealand chart.

-2021–present: An Evening with Silk Sonic and residency

-Initially, Mars and .Paak stated that the album would be released in the fall of 2021.
-However, its release was delayed to January 2022, as they wanted to include more songs.
-Despite their previous scheduling, on October 8, 2021, coinciding with Mars's birthday, Silk Sonic announced the album's release date of November 12, 2021.
-An Evening with Silk Sonic received widespread acclaim from music critics upon release.
-It is the most acclaimed studio album of Mars' career and .Paak's second most, after Malibu.
-It debuted at number two on the Billboard 200 and it was Mars's second and .Paak's first record to enter the Top R&B/Hip-Hop Albums, debuting at number one.
+On October 8, 2021 Silk Sonic announced a release date of November 12, 2021.
+Mars and .Paak then postponed its release until January 2022 because they wanted to include more songs.
+An Evening with Silk Sonic was praised by music critics when it was released.
+It is the most-acclaimed studio album of Mars' career and .Paak's second-most-acclaimed, after Malibu (2016).
+The album debuted at number two on the Billboard 200, and was Mars's second and .Paak's first record to debut at number one on the Top R&B/Hip-Hop Albums chart.
 In Canada, the album debuted and peaked at number three.
-It became Mars's fourth album to reach the top three and .Paak's highest-charting record so far.
+It was Mars's fourth album to reach the top three and .Paak's highest-charting record to date.